 Sweet potato soup is a delicious and simple comfort food you can enjoy year-round.

-Not only does it taste amazing, but its nutritional benefits are great, too.
+Not only does this recipe taste amazing, but its nutritional benefits are great, too.

 A bowl of this creamy soup features plenty of vitamins C, B6, E, and D. It also has loads of fiber, iron, and zinc.

 Plus, it’s one of those dishes that almost always elicits smiles from family members.